-The underwriters have advised us that they propose to offer the common shares to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$0.225 per common share.
+The underwriters have advised us that they propose to offer the common shares to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per common share.
+The underwriters may allow a discount from the concession not in excess of \$ per common share to certain brokers and dealers.
 After the initial offering, the Representative may change the offering price and other selling terms.